 Copyright status for collection materials is unknown.
 Transmission or reproduction of materials protected by U.S. Copyright Law (Title 17, U.S.C.) beyond that allowed by fair use requires the written permission of the copyright owners.
 Works not in the public domain cannot be commercially exploited without permission of the copyright owners.
 Responsibility for any use rests exclusively with the user.

 Hugo Achugar (1944-) is a Uruguayan poet and professor of Latin American Literature who has taught in Uruguay, Venezuela, and the United States.

-The collection is arranged into five series: I. Correspondence; II.
+The collection is arranged into six series: I. Correspondence; II.
 Articles, Manuscripts, and Drafts; III.
 Conferences and Lectures; IV.
-Clippings; V. Other Materials.
+Clippings; V. Other Materials; and VI.
+Personal Library.
 Correspondence; Articles, Manuscripts, and Drafts; Conferences and Lectures; and Clippings are arranged chronologically.
 Other Materials are kept in the creator's original order.

 - Hugo Achugar Papers